RomainTrm/Blog/content/posts/learning-elixir/index.md

 #### Supervisor

 Sometimes, though, processes face (un)recoverable errors and crashes.
-When this happens, we have to decide how to handle this situation:
-Should we restart the process or not?
+When this happens, we have to decide how to handle this situation: Should we restart the process or not?
 When restarting, should we only restart the crashed process or should we also include some linked processes?
+Once restarted, should we resume the last known state or have a new state?

-This responsibility belongs to a specific kind of process called supervisors (see [`Supervisor`](https://hexdocs.pm/elixir/Supervisor.html)).
+These responsibilities belong to a specific kind of process called supervisors (see [`Supervisor`](https://hexdocs.pm/elixir/Supervisor.html)).
 Thanks to them, we are able to build resilient/self-healing systems.

 ### Nodes